timothythedev/timothythedev/README.md

 # Hello!
-Glad to sse you here, I'm
+Glad to see you here, I'm

 🎯 Infra & Cloud Engineer

 🧠 Focus: OS, Distributed Systems, System Programming, Blockchain

+If you share any topic of the fields I'm intersted in, please feel free to connect!

 ---